Image of a brain

 Though most people think of dementia as a specific disease, it is just a general term for a group of symptoms that tend to occur together.
 These symptoms include memory loss, difficulty with language, impaired problem-solving abilities, and other thinking difficulties.
 Many different conditions can cause dementia to develop.
 The answer to whether a loved one’s dementia will be fatal or not depends on the cause.

-Unfortunately, most cases of dementia cannot be reversed because the underlying cause is not curable.
+Unfortunately, most cases of dementia cannot be reversed due to incurable underlying causes.
 Here are the most common irreversible causes of dementia listed in order of prevalence:

 According to the U.S. Center for Disease Control and Prevention, Alzheimer’s disease – the most common form of dementia – is the 5th leading cause of death in American adults who are 65 or older.
-Once the doctor has ruled out treatable causes and settled on one of the above diagnoses, we have to accept that our loved one is in the grip of a fatal illness.
 For the remainder of this article, we will use the term dementia to refer to those diseases which cause irreversible and fatal cases of dementia.

 How does dementia cause death?

-Our brains are charged with several functions, much more than just remembering, understanding or thinking.
-The brain is responsible for overseeing our breathing, circulation, movement, and circulation.
+Our brains are charged with several functions, much more than just remembering, understanding, and thinking.
+The brain is responsible for overseeing our breathing, movement, and circulation.
 What may begin with memory and communication dysfunction can become something much more severe as time goes on.

 Progressively worsening dementia slowly robs us of our ability to walk naturally.
-Then it robs us of our ability to stand naturally.
-Day by day, things that we take for granted, like “how to swallow without choking on our food,” become more and more difficult for us.
-As time marches on, dementia will leave us unable to sit upright, unable to eat food, unable to drink water, and then finally unable to breathe without choking.
+Then it robs our ability to stand naturally.
+Day by day, things that we take for granted, like how to swallow without choking on our food, become more and more difficult to do.
+As time marches on, dementia will leave us unable to sit upright, eat food, drink water, and then finally we’ll be unable to breathe without choking.

 How far along is my loved one?